Achieving a Healthy Balance of Connection and Accountability in the Workplace Through Synergy

 You need your employees and managers to be responsible for the project, team, and organization to optimize employee performance.
 Strong individual contributions lead to strong team performance.
 Individuals working to their strengths provides the fuel for greater team success.

-Likewise, when teams are achieving high synergy, productivity, and efficiency, they are top performers who get along and enjoy being together.
-They see a vision and are feeling in sync with organizational and individual goals.
+Likewise, when teams achieve high synergy, productivity, and efficiency, they become top performers who get along and enjoy being together.
+They see a vision and feel in sync with both organizational and individual goals.
 They jump in and help each other out, understand each other's strengths, and are willing to make each other's jobs easier.
 They aren’t afraid to make mistakes.
-When a vibrant organization is growing, this surge of participation and energy can be long-term.
-There can be lulls between projects; however, good leadership knows how to keep individuals engaged and the positive energy flowing.
+When a vibrant organization is growing, this surge of participation and energy can be sustained in the long term.
+There can be lulls between projects; however, good leadership knows how to keep individuals engaged and maintain a positive energy flow.

 What is the right balance, and how do you achieve it?

 Naturally, the solution lies between employees as individual producers and employees as trusted teammates.
-We suggest the following to instill a culture of accountability among people who not only care about each other, but also care about the outcomes they can achieve together toward clear outcomes that go beyond the ego of any one person.
-The right balance requires individual understanding and acceptance, and clear lines of authority and accountability.
+We suggest the following to instill a culture of accountability among people who not only care about each other, but also care about the outcomes they can achieve together toward clear outcomes that extend beyond the ego of any one person.
+The right balance requires individual understanding and acceptance, as well as clear lines of authority and accountability.

 What the Right Balance Looks Like